brianglass/anastasis/files/ProdigalE.md

 See, O Christ, the affliction of my heart; see my turning back; see my tears, O Saviour, and do not despise me.
 But embrace me once again through your compassion and number me with the multitude of the saved, that with thanksgiving I may sing the praise of your mercies.

-Like the Thief I cry to you, Â‘Remember meÂ’.
-Like the Tax Collector, with downcast eyes cast, I now beat my breast and say, Â‘Be mercifulÂ’.
+Like the Thief I cry to you, ‘Remember me’.
+Like the Tax Collector, with downcast eyes cast, I now beat my breast and say, ‘Be merciful’.
 Like the Profligate deliver me from all my evils, compassionate King of all, that I may sing the praise of your profound condescension.

-Groan now, my soul, all-wretched, and cry aloud to Christ, Â‘Lord, who for my sake willingly became poor, in my poverty I lack every good work.
-Make me rich with an abundance of fair things, as you alone are good and full of mercyÂ’.
+Groan now, my soul, all-wretched, and cry aloud to Christ, ‘Lord, who for my sake willingly became poor, in my poverty I lack every good work.
+Make me rich with an abundance of fair things, as you alone are good and full of mercy’.

 O Good One, the joy that you once created at the voluntary return of the Profligate, now create once again because of me, wretch though I am.
 Open wide your holy arms to me, that saved I may sing the praise of your profound condescension.